 Word of warning: Do think about your height before investing.
 You may find that some boyfriend jeans drown your figure if you’re petite.

 Mom jeans suit more people, regardless of stature, and are generally more versatile.
-You could throw on most tops with a mom jean and the style would be passable.
+You could throw on most tops with a mom jean and the style would work.
 The high-waist and tapered leg combo delivers a flattering silhouette, and if you’re partial to a bit of 80s or 90s nostalgia, mom jeans are a real winner.

 Fashion editor's picks

-We've rounded up some of our favorites on offer so you can find some boyfriend jeans that work for you.
+We've rounded up some of our favorites on offer so you can find boyfriend jeans that work for you.